Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Which neighborhoods will see the highest price growth in Santo Domingo in 2026?

-As of early 2026, the neighborhoods expected to see the highest price growth in Santo Domingo are Evaristo Morales, Ensanche Quisqueya, Bella Vista, and select pockets of Arroyo Hondo, with Zona Colonial (renovated units only) also showing strong potential.
+As of 2026, the Santo Domingo neighborhoods expected to see the highest price growth are La Julia, Renacimiento, Evaristo Morales, Serrallés, Julieta Morales, Bella Vista, and selected parts of Arroyo Hondo.

 By the way, we’ve written a blog article detailing what are the current best areas to invest in property in Santo Domingo.